10.5. Machine Translation and the Dataset¶ Open the notebook in SageMaker Studio Lab

 from d2l import tensorflow as d2l

-To begin, we download an English-French dataset that consists of bilingual sentence pairs from the Tatoeba Project.
-Each line in the dataset is a tab-delimited pair consisting of an English text sequence and the translated French text sequence.
+To begin, we download an English–French dataset that consists of bilingual sentence pairs from the Tatoeba Project.
+Each line in the dataset is a tab-delimited pair consisting of an English text sequence (the source) and the translated French text sequence (the target).
 Note that each text sequence can be just one sentence, or a paragraph of multiple sentences.
-In this machine translation problem where English is translated into French, English is called the source language and French is called the target language.

 class MTFraEng(d2l.DataModule): #@save